 Before you even enter the room you already have one thing in common – you work or study in the same industry, sector or profession.

 Shyam Visavadia, a geography and urban & regional planning graduate, completed a postgraduate diploma in surveying and went on to secure a project management role within the built environment industry.
 As a keen networker, he credits networking for his success in securing multiple internships and a graduate role.
-He has since founded Graduate Surveyors to support students in making important career decisions.
-When when we were updating our networking advice at TARGETjobs, Shyam agreed to share the benefit of his experience.
+Below, Shyam shares the benefit of his experience.

 What's the point of networking as a job-hunting student/graduate?